DNS-Hackathon/LHB/Progress.md

 from all team members.

 Ali, Asbjørn, and Niall proposed to produce code and documentation for review on day 2, based on this discussion.
-Bjørn and Teddy proposed not to contribute artefacts, so as to be free of "author bias" for this review.
+Björn and Teddy proposed not to contribute artefacts, so as to be free of "author bias" for this review.